Vithursanaa/CCTV-IntelliGuard/README.md

 Attach this **AI-based external hardware** to CCTV camera to:
 - Detects human presence and captures a photo/video snippet of the individual.
-- Sends captured images or video to registered mobile devices and directly to the device
+- Sends the captured videos  directly to the device
 - Triggers an alarm alert for unauthorized entries.
 - Includes a manual alarm off switch for authorized overrides.